pkriens/pkriens.github.io/_posts/2018-03-22-configuration-updates.md

 ## Properties Suck

-Although I am often puzzled about some developer choices, there seems to be one thing that almost every developer agree on: properties where you need to maintain the key as a constant string suck.
-Code like the following:
+Although I am often puzzled about some developer choices, almost every developer seems to agree that manipulating properties suck.
+That is, I've never met anybody that likes to write this kind of code:

 	public final static String MY_PROPERTY_KEY = "my.property.key"